 Gaudí dedicated his life to this Church, now a jewel of the city, revered and admired by locals and visitors.
 The exterior becomes a puzzle of infinite creativity where the artist gave free rein to his imagination.

-- During the life of Gaudí only completed the crypt, the apse and, partially, the Birth Façade.
+- During the life of Gaudí only completed the crypt, the apse and, partially, the Nativity Façade.